EMBARGOED UNTIL TUESDAY 30 APRIL 2019

-- The value of database projects fell by $27.0 billion to $679.1 billion – a 0.9% decrease from the previous quarter that places the value of the database at a near decade low
+- The value of projects in the database rose by $10.4 billion to $689.5 billion – a 1.5% increase from the previous quarter

-- The value of definite projects (those under construction or committed) decreased by $17.9 billion over the quarter.
-The completion of a number of large LNG projects in previous quarters has seen the value of definite project activity fall by $86.8 billion over the year, a 24.3% decrease
+- The value of definite projects (those under construction or committed) increased by $12.0 billion over the quarter, as work commenced on a number of projects in the transport and utilities sectors.
+That said, the value of definite activity remains around one fifth lower over the year following the earlier completion of large LNG developments

 Deloitte Access Economics’ Investment Monitor is primarily a source of information for businesses and others about major engineering and commercial construction projects and their promoters.
 It is also a barometer of structural change in the Australian economy, and of the investment climate – now and in the future.